-The National Wilding Conifer Control Programme has announced $92,100 to help in the control of the wilding pines on Mt Tarawera.
+The National Wilding Conifer Control Programme announced $92,100 in 2019-2020 to help the control of wilding pines on Mt Tarawera.

 Mt Tarawera is a dormant volcano, just southeast of Rotorua.
 The mountain is under the guardianship – kaitiakitanga – of Ngāti Rangitihi.